josh-jacobson/lambda-lecture-notes/3-1-advanced-react/4-testing-web-applications.md

 * Act
 * Assert

-## Unit Testing with Jest
-Unit tests are for the individual "units" of your application -- functions, event handlers, and small components.

-Jest is a testing framework developed by Facebook.
-We'll be starting with Jest on its own for unit tests in this lecture, then we'll also see how Jest works together with a DOM utility library (RTL is most popular at the moment) for integration testing.

 ## Integration Testing with React Testing Library and Jest
 Here's a nice overview of the integration testing concept from the React Testing Library docs:
 > You want to write maintainable tests for your React components.
 As a part of this goal, you want your tests to avoid including implementation details of your components and rather focus on making your tests give you the confidence for which they are intended.
 As part of this, you want your testbase to be maintainable in the long run so refactors of your components (changes to implementation but not functionality) don't break your tests and slow you and your team down.